losizm/barbershop/README.md

 # Barbershop

-**Barbershop** is an example application using [Scamper](https://github.com/losizm/scamper/) as the web framework.
+**Barbershop** is an example application using the [Scamper](https://github.com/losizm/scamper/) web framework.
 It features a REST API along with a single-page application to manage arbitrary comments.

 ## Getting Started